camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 Configuration belongs in NVS/Preferences and is versioned.
-It includes the V1 `ADC | ADS1115 | UART | Demo` sensor source mode, source-specific calibration values, device identity, and
+It includes the V1 `ADC | ADS1115 | UART | Demo` sensor source mode, source-specific calibration values, per-source physical-to-logical mapping/current directions, device identity, and Wi-Fi/AP settings.
+Mapping lives in the `sensor_map` namespace;
-Wi-Fi/AP settings.
-Persisted source-specific channel enable masks remain an active follow-up; source-advertised presence already flows through the runtime model.
+calibration remains in `sensor_cal` and follows its physical sensor when roles change.
+The mapping API is `GET/PUT /api/v1/sensors/mapping`; phase (d) exposes the contract, and the LVGL Setup editor applies that same contract for the active source.
+It previews physical V/A/W readings, direction changes, and Balance before saving; the Web editor remains future work.
+Applying a mapping restarts acquisition so logical history cannot mix roles.
+Source-advertised presence already flows through the runtime model.
 No alpha source-mode compatibility is required.
 Future peer/service settings are out of the current phase.

 Secrets need an explicit security policy before remote access is introduced.
 The current plain NVS credential storage is acceptable only as a local-device